 When corporate teams want to use azing internally, they often request more control over aspects like visibility and editing rights.
 Some examples:

-- Specialist teams will have have recipes which confuse co-workers from other teams.
+- Specialist teams will have have checklists which confuse co-workers from other teams.
 Restricting access makes it easier for the non-specialists, since they don't stumble across material they don't understand or may use incorrectly.

 Setting up Professional Mode

 As of now, professional mode is still in pilot phase, meaning we're still fine-tuning the functionality.
 As such, you cannot activate it yourself, but must send us an e-mail to request activation.
 Once we're convinced that everything is as easy as it should be, we'll release it to the public.
 Note that professional mode will only be available to sponsors, as it doesn't contribute much to the general public, but will help finance azing to become a global wikipedia of checklists.

 If you are interested in becoming a pilot user, please don't hesitate to contact us.
 Pilot users who help us at this early stage will have a lifetime 50% discount on the professional mode for their team.